coderitter/remote-method-call/README.md

 This package is meant to provide the least common denominator for specific remote method call implementations.
 A specific application will define additional properties like for authentication or API versioning.

+This package does not define any result data formats, since they can be very different from application to application.
+Just create your own one.

 ## Creating a custom RMC definition

 To create your own remote method call implementation, you do not need to install this package as a dependency.
 Just copy the two properties into your own interface definition.